-One of the simplest tricks for helping yourself to both take action and feel more confident – Create an inspiring musical playlist, and play it whenever appropriate.
+One of the simplest tricks for helping yourself to both take action and feel more confident – create an inspiring musical playlist, and play it whenever appropriate.

 Sad music often helps us process feelings when we have relationship breakups or other blows in life.
-Similarly, energizing music or inspiring music actually can move us to the point where we take action.
+Similarly, energizing music or inspiring music can actually move us to the point where we take action.

 Choose your own favorite “theme song.”
 It will automatically boost your confidence whenever you hear it.
 Eye of the Tiger anyone?